SDanS/JiraIssuesToTimeline/README.md

 perl ~/Scripts/Timeline/sprint_to_timeline.pl --username "username" --password "password" --issues 'KEY-1758' 'KEY-1456' --dir_name TEST2 --start_date 2015 11 06 0 0 --end_date 2015 11 20 0 0

-end_date and start_date are optional params.
+end_date and start_date are not optional params.
 They are used to scale the timelines to a certain scale.
 Events that occur after the end date or before the start date should be dropped from the timeline.
+Make these ridiculous in order to get whole issue history (will fix).
 Format is "yyyy mm dd hh mm".

 The rest is pretty self-explanatory.